Will Medicaid Pay for Assisted Living?

 Long-term care of any kind is not inexpensive.
 The median cost for assisted living facilities in Ohio is currently $4,635 per month and is expected to be more than $6,000 by 2030.
 Will Medicaid help pay for any of that?
 The brief answer is that it depends on how well you plan.

-That is where The Law Office of Gregory L. Williams comes in.
+That is where I come in.
 We help individuals and families in Columbia and throughout Central Ohio with Medicaid planning as part of their estate planning process.
 It is never too early to start.

 Will Medicaid Pay for Assisted Living in Ohio?